1 dead, 1 hurt in Texas school shooting; suspect arrested

 The shooting began on a high school campus in the suburb of Arlington around 6:55 a.m., before many students arrived for the first day back to classes after the spring break, according to police and school district officials.

-One student was hit by gunfire and another was hurt by “debris from the shooting,” said Arlington Independent School District spokeswoman Anita Foster.
-Arlington police Chief Al Jones said Monday afternoon that the student who was shot had died at a hospital and the other victim was receiving care for injuries that aren’t life threatening.
+Arlington police Chief Al Jones said Monday that a male student who was shot died at a hospital and a female victim was receiving medical care after being “grazed” by shrapnel, causing injures that aren’t life threatening.
+He declined to give their ages or grades.

-Arlington police said the suspected shooter never entered the Lamar High School building and was arrested soon after officers arrived on the scene.
-They said the scene was secure in a tweet at 7:21 a.m.
+Another male student was arrested at the scene and charged with capital murder, Jones said at an afternoon news conference.
+The police chief declined to identify the suspected shooter because he is a minor, but said he is being held at a juvenile detention center in the area.

-The suspected shooter is a minor and will therefore not be publicly identified, said police spokesman Tim Ciesco.
-He said the department will provide more information during an afternoon news conference.
+The gunman ran from the scene without ever entering the Lamar High School building and was taken into custody by responding officers “within minutes,” Jones said.
+He said investigators recovered a gun used in the shooting but the shooter’s motive and where he got the weapon remain unclear.

 For copyright information, check with the distributor of this item, The Dallas Morning News.